Half-time review

 Notification of half-time review

-The doctoral student notifies the department of an up-coming half-time review by filling in part 1 of Form 5, Half-time review.
+The doctoral student notifies the department of an up-coming half-time review by filling in part 1 of Form 5, Half-time review (notification and protocol).
 The form is submitted to the administrator of doctoral education at the department.

 The notification consists of: